 - Monitor income/expenses to ensure spending within budget.

 - Guide the marketing and promotion of the ESNY Nutrition Program through public relation initiatives and networking/collaborating with government, economic, educational and other organizations.

 - Assist CCE Orange ESNY Program Manager in administrative and program management activities, as requested.

 Coordination/Operation - 5%

-- Maintain records, complete reports, accurately collect and prepare paperwork as required for the program evaluation process.
+- Maintain record of class participants, complete reports, and accurately collect and prepare paperwork as required for the program evaluation process.

 Professional Improvement - 5%

-- In cooperation with Supervisor and/or Executive Director, jointly develop and pursue a professional development plan as a means to increase competencies relative to position accountabilities and to address changes in programming and association priorities.
+- In cooperation with Supervisor and/or Executive Director, jointly develop and pursue a professional development plan as a means to increase competencies relative to position accountabilities and to address changes and Association priorities.

 - Carry out assignments and other duties as assigned by supervisor, including but not limited to local health fairs, community activities, etc. Collaborate in activities that are in general support of Cornell Cooperative Extension including but not limited to attendance at staff meetings, timely reporting of expenses, working with other staff, general marketing of Cooperative Extension programs and other duties as assigned.

-Health and Safety - Applies to all duties and functions
+Health and Safety - Applied to all duties and functions.